oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

 ## Task 3: Create Pre-Authenticated Request for the objects

+In this task, you will generate Pre-Authenticated Requests (PARs) for both the uploaded files, the image model and the text model, in Oracle Cloud Object Storage.

-1. Click the three dots in the object and select **Create Pre-Authenticated Request**.
+1. Click the **three dots** in the right corner of the clip-vit-large-patch14\_img.onnx model object and select **Create Pre-Authenticated Request**.

     ![Click PAR](images/click-par.png " ")